Wheeling, West Virginia

-Wheeling is a city in the U.S. state of West Virginia.
-Located almost entirely in Ohio County, of which it is the county seat, it lies along the Ohio River in the foothills of the Appalachian Mountains and also contains a tiny portion extending into Marshall County.
-Wheeling is located about 60 miles (96 km) west of Pittsburgh and is the principal city of the Wheeling metropolitan area.
-As of the 2020 census, the city had a population of 27,062, and the metro area had a population of 145,205.
+Wheeling is a city in Ohio and Marshall counties in the U.S. state of West Virginia.
+The county seat of Ohio County, it lies along the Ohio River in the foothills of the Appalachian Mountains within the state's northern panhandle.
+It is the fifth-most populous city in West Virginia and the most populous city in the northern panhandle with a population of 27,062 at the 2020 census.
+The Wheeling metropolitan area had 139,513 residents in 2020.
+Wheeling is located about 60 mi west of Pittsburgh and 120 mi east of Columbus via Interstate 70.

-Wheeling was originally a settlement in the British colony of Virginia, and later the second-largest city in the Commonwealth of Virginia.
-During the American Civil War, Wheeling was the host of the Wheeling Conventions that led to the formation of West Virginia, and it was the first capital of the new state.
-Due to its location along major transportation routes, including the Ohio River, National Road, and the B&O Railroad, Wheeling became a manufacturing center in the late nineteenth century.
-After the closing of factories and substantial population loss following World War II, Wheeling's major industries now include healthcare, education, law and legal services, entertainment and tourism, and energy.
+Wheeling was settled in 1769 on land contested between colonial Pennsylvania and Virginia, and later grew to become Virginia's largest city west of the Appalachians.
+During the American Civil War, Wheeling was the host of the Wheeling Conventions that led to the separation of West Virginia from Virginia and served as the state capital from 1861 to 1870, and again from 1875 to 1885.
+It became a manufacturing center in the late nineteenth century due to its location along major transportation routes, including the Ohio River, National Road, and the Baltimore and Ohio Railroad.
+After the decline of heavy industry and substantial population loss following World War II, Wheeling's major industries now include healthcare, education, law and legal services, entertainment and tourism, and energy.

-From the acceptance of the new state of West Virginia into the union on June 20, 1863, until the Restored Government of Virginia's move to Alexandria in August of the same year, Wheeling was the state capital of both West Virginia and Virginia.

 History

-Arrival of early Europeans

 The origins of the name "Wheeling" are disputed.
 One of the more credible explanations is that the word comes from the Lenni-Lenape phrase wih link or wee lunk, which meant "place of the head" or "place of the skull."
 This name supposedly referred to a white settler who was scalped and decapitated.
 His severed head was displayed at the confluence of Wheeling Creek and the Ohio River.
+Earlier sources say that the head was that of a Native American prisoner, not a settler.
 Native Americans had inhabited the area for thousands of years.
 In the 17th century, the Iroquois from present-day New York state conquered the upper Ohio Valley, pushing out other tribes and maintaining the area as their hunting ground.

+European settlement

 Originally explored by the French, Wheeling still has a lead plate remnant that the explorer Céloron de Blainville buried in 1749 at the mouth of Wheeling Creek to mark his claim.
 Later, Christopher Gist and George Washington surveyed the land, in 1751 and 1770, respectively.